10 Addressing Modes

 Remember the operand represents the data so this addressing mode is accessing or acting on the data using only one of the general purpose registers but does not include any write back to SRAM/EEPROM.

-Two Register (Rd, Rr)#
+10.2.2.2 Two Register Addressing (Rd, Rr)

 Illustrating direct register addressing with two registers.